Elizabeth Freeman: Brom and Bett v. Ashley (1781)

+One of the notable arguments that was made on behalf of Freeman was her designation as a 'Spinster' during the trial.
+This title was given to her in court which effectively assigned her a legal status, other than a slave, even before the verdict was released.
+This argument was derived from the fact that 'Spinsters' were legally independent, had the ability to sue, to own property, and to make contracts.

 The case of Brom and Bett v.
 Ashley was heard in August 1781 by the County Court of Common Pleas in Great Barrington.
 Sedgwick and Reeve asserted that the constitutional provision that "all men are born free and equal" effectively abolished slavery in the state.
 When the jury ruled in Bett's favor, she became the first African-American woman to be set free under the Massachusetts state constitution.

 The jury found that "Brom & Bett are not, nor were they at the time of the purchase of the original writ the legal Negro of the said John Ashley."
 However, like many slave owners, Ashley refrained from admitting to the true nature of his actions.
 While arguing for his right to own Brom and Bett in court, Ashley described them as his servants for life rather than slaves.
-This intentional word choice underscores the attempts at minimizing the reality of the institution of slavery.
+This intentional word choice likely alludes to his objective of appealing to both the conservative and liberal members of the jury.

 The court assessed damages of thirty shillings and awarded both plaintiffs compensation for their labor.
 Ashley initially appealed the decision but a month later dropped his appeal, apparently having decided the court's ruling on the constitutionality of slavery was "final and binding."